Dominican Republic men's national field hockey team

-The Dominican Republic national field hockey team represents the Dominican Republic in international men's field hockey and is controlled by the Dominican Hockey Federation.
+The Dominican Republic men's national field hockey team represents the Dominican Republic in international men's field hockey and is controlled by the Dominican Hockey Federation.
 The team are a member of the Pan American Hockey Federation, the governing body for field hockey in the Americas.

 The Dominican Republic has never qualified for the Summer Olympics or the World Cup.